 Once you have them, they’ll feed into assets like your website and marketing – but it also needs to become part of your ‘internal language’, which your entire team needs to be fluent in.

-How to craft key marketing messages your small business
+How to craft key marketing messages for your small business